Fluffkin23/Java_Design_Pattern/README.md

 Welcome to the Music Player Application, a user-friendly, out-of-the-box music player that allows you to effortlessly manage and play your music collections.
 Follow the instructions below to start enjoying your music with our application.

 The folder named `Music Testing` contain multiple songs in AIFF and WAV format for testing.
+`Note : The Song and Playlist will be created in the Music folder of your PC.
+If the folder does not exist, it will be created`

 ## Getting Started